aws-samples/cdk-eks-blueprints-patterns/docs/patterns/crossplane-argocd-gitops.md

 ```

-### Create Kube context to access the `amd-1-29-blueprint`
+### Create kubecontext to access the `amd-1-29-blueprint`

-Go to the CloudFormation Stack `amd-1-29-amd-1-29-blueprint` outputs and search for a key starting with `amd129blueprintConfigCommand` and copy it's value which an aws command to create a the kubecontext for the `amd-1-29-blueprint`
+Go to the CloudFormation Stack `amd-1-29-amd-1-29-blueprint` outputs and search for a key starting with `amd129blueprintConfigCommand` and copy it's value which an AWS command to create a the kubecontext for the `amd-1-29-blueprint`

 The example command looks like below.